fp-cybrilla/fp-cybrilla.github.io/content/fp-cybrillapoa-gateway/mandate-lumpsum-usecases.md

 ### Use Case 2: Lumpsum Purchase for Large Amounts

 You can now use mandates directly for lumpsum payments, which is especially useful for high-value investments where standard UPI limits might be exceeded.
-Instead of relying on immediate checkout methods, you can simply create a Purchase Order directly and collect the payment via the investor's authorized mandate.
+Instead of relying on immediate checkout methods, you can simply create a Purchase Order directly, take consent and collect the payment via the investor's authorized mandate.

 #### Flow